adamaiken89/the-road-to-software-engineer-a-visual-approach/README.md

 # The Road to Software Engineer - A Visual Approach

-This is a curated list of some good references using grpahics and illustrations to teach software engineering.
+This is a curated list of some references using grpahics and illustrations to teach software engineering.

 ## [Antony Canut](https://github.com/AntonyCanut/AntonyCanut)